Serena Auñón-Chancellor

 Serena Maria Auñón-Chancellor (born April 9, 1976) is an American physician, engineer, and NASA astronaut.
 She visited the International Space Station (ISS) during Expedition 56/57.
-After returning, she transitioned to a management role within NASA, where she handles medical issues aboard the station.
+After returning, she transitioned to a management role within NASA, where she handles medical issues for ISS, Lunar, and Exploration-Class missions.

 Early life

-Born in Indianapolis, Indiana, Auñón-Chancellor spent her childhood in Colorado, She has stated that her enthusiasm for opportunity and perseverance was influenced by her father, Jorge Auñón, who was a Cuban exile who emigrated to the United States.
+Born in Indianapolis, Indiana, Auñón-Chancellor spent her childhood in Colorado.
+She has stated that her enthusiasm for opportunity and perseverance was influenced by her father, Jorge Auñón, who was a Cuban exile who emigrated to the United States.
 She participated in scientific contests and advanced math classes as a child, showing an interest in both engineering and medicine.
 She has stated that she took a dual route in engineering and medicine because she was fascinated by both problem-solving and caring for people.
-These two interests eventually came together in her job as a physician-astronaut.

 Education

 Auñón-Chancellor attended Poudre High School in Fort Collins, Colorado, from which she graduated in 1993.
 She holds a B.S. degree in Electrical Engineering from George Washington University, an M.D. from the University of Texas Health Science Center at Houston (UTHealth) in 2001, and an M.P.H. degree from the University of Texas Medical Branch (UTMB) in 2006.
 She completed a three-year residency in internal medicine at UTMB in Galveston, Texas, in 2004, and then completed an additional year as Chief Resident.
 She also completed an aerospace medicine residency at UTMB.
 She is board-certified in Internal Medicine and Aerospace Medicine.